brownplt/B2T2/Errors.md

 ### Task

-The programmer was given two tables, one maps employee names to department IDs, the other maps department IDs to names.
+The programmer was given two tables, one maps employee names to department IDs, the other maps department names to department IDs.
 The programmer was asked to define a function, `employeeToDepartment` that consumes the two tables and looks up the a department name that an employee belongs to.

 ### A Buggy Program